astral-sh/uv/CONTRIBUTING.md

 export PATH=$PWD/bin:$PATH
 ```

-We also strongly recommend setting the `PUFFIN_PYTHON_PATH` variable to prevent your system Python versions from
+We also strongly recommend setting the `PUFFIN_PYTHON_PATH` variable during development; this will prevent your
-being found during tests:
+system Python versions from being found during tests:

 ```
 export PUFFIN_PYTHON_PATH=$PWD/bin